Classroom Music

 The NYSSMA Classroom Music Committee continually seeks to develop ideas, programs, and activities which will help teachers of classroom music improve the quality, scope and effectiveness of their instruction.
 The committee continually promotes the importance and value of classroom music by encouraging and supporting educators to select materials and repertoire that provide the following for their students: a mirror of themselves and learning community, a window to see other perspectives and cultures, and a door to engage in experiences beyond their own classroom.
 The committee strives to provide membership with the tools and resources to evaluate current classroom music repertoire in terms of diversity, equity and inclusion. (adopted as part of the NYSSMA BEDR position statement in March 2023)

-We suggest the following resource “Songs With a Questionable Past” to help you evaluate your current classroom repertoire:
+We suggest the following resource “Songs With a Questionable Past” to help you evaluate your current classroom repertoire

 The CMC meets its goals through activities including…